QuocZuong/random-word/README.md

 # randomWord
-i create this page for my self and my friends
+I create this page for myself and my friends